 In rare cases, pneumothorax can be life threatening if air escapes from the lung, gets trapped in the chest, and presses on the rest of your lungs or heart.

 Whenever a biopsy is done, there is a risk of too much bleeding (hemorrhage).
 Some bleeding is common, and a provider will monitor the amount of bleeding.
 In rare cases, major and life-threatening bleeding can occur.

 A needle biopsy should not be performed if other tests show that you have:

 - Bullae (enlarged alveoli that occur with emphysema)

 - Cor pulmonale (condition that causes the right side of the heart to fail)

 - High blood pressure in the lung arteries

 Signs of a collapsed lung include:

-If any of these occur, report them to your health care provider immediately.
+If any of these occur, call your provider right away.

 Given MF, Corr A, Thomson KR, Lyon SM.
 Percutaneous biopsy of the lung, mediastinum, and pleura.
 In: Mauro MA, Murphy KPJ, Thomson KR, Venbrux AC, Morgan RA, eds.
 Image-Guided Interventions.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 152.